arabyalhomsi/tic-tac-toe/README.md

 A place where you and your friends can play Tic-Tac-Toe and see the history.

+## Review

+check this link for all the changes I added: [diff](https://github.com/arabyalhomsi/tic-tac-toe/compare/main...feedbackfruits)

 ## How to run the app

 - clone the project